EuleMitKeule/unity-guidelines/README.md

 ### Coding style
 * Code must be **formatted correctly**, curly braces start on the **next line** (Allman style)
 * No **commented out "zombie code"** may be left in the scripts
-* Instead of concatenating string and other variables, **string interpolation** should be used
+* Instead of concatenating strings and other variables, **string interpolation** should be used

 ### Architecture
 * **No getter and setter** methods for single class variables should be implemented as in Java